Devam-032/ros2_humble_odometry_and_control/README.md

 ### Publishers and Subscribers 📡
 - Gained an in-depth understanding of how ROS 2 publishers and subscribers facilitate communication between nodes.
 - Developed scripts to experiment with message flow, including publishing velocity commands and subscribing to feedback data.
-- Practiced combining multiple subscribers and publishers for streamlined and modular robot control.
+- Combined multiple subscribers and publishers for streamlined and modular robot control.

 ### URDF and Bot Design 🤖
 - Designed a robot model using URDF (Unified Robot Description Format).